Zero-temperature criticality in the Gaussian random bond Ising model on a square lattice: Specific heat and density of states

-It extrapolates between the ground state energy: $F(T)=E$, at zero temperature, and the high-temperature behaviour: $F=-\log(2) T$, corresponding to a bunch of independent spins.
-We find, by best fitting 161 points of $F_{13}(\beta)$ with the overall accuracy of 0.02\%, that i) $A=0.73(1)$, which is indeed close to $\log(2)$, ii) $\gamma=2.47(6)$ and iii) the average ground state energy per site $E=-1.309(3)J$, in agreement with what has been found before.\cite{MorgensternBinder2} It is necessarily negative and somewhat higher in comparison with $E=-2J$ of the homogeneous Ising model.
+This expression is a simple one and is the best to represent our free energy data.
+It extrapolates between the ground state energy, $F(0)=E$, and the critical scaling law for the specific heat, $C\propto T^{1+\alpha}$, at zero temperature, and the high-temperature behaviour $F=-\log(2) T$, corresponding to a bunch of independent spins.
+However, it misrepresents the high-temperature specific heat $C\propto T^{-2-\alpha}$, instead of the correct behaviour $C\propto 1/T^2$, and may miss next to the leading crossover term in the description of the zero-temperature criticality.
+We find, by best fitting 461 points of $F_{\infty}(\beta)$ with the overall accuracy of 0.0006\%, that $A=0.7356$, which is indeed close to $\log(2)$, $\alpha=0.591$ and the average ground state energy per site $E=-1.3162J$.
+The negative ground state energy is somewhat higher in comparison with $E=-2J$ of the homogeneous Ising model.
 This effect is due to the frustration and can be understood as follows.
-All bonds on the square lattice can be divided into two types, relaxed and frustrated ones, according to the value of $\textrm{sign} (J_{\langle \mathbf{x} \mathbf{y} \rangle} \sigma_{\mathbf{x}} \sigma_{\mathbf{y}} )$, where $\sigma_{\mathbf{x}}$ is the ground state configuration of the spins.
-We presume, that the frustrated bonds have relatively smaller interactions $|J_{\langle \mathbf{x} \mathbf{y} \rangle}|$, whereas the relaxed bonds have relatively larger interactions $|J_{\langle \mathbf{x} \mathbf{y} \rangle}|$ in the ground state.
-Also, $\gamma$ is the exponent in the power law behavior of the specific heat:
+All the bonds on the square lattice can be divided into two types, relaxed and frustrated ones, according to the value of $\textrm{sign} (J_{\langle \mathbf{x} \mathbf{y} \rangle} s_{\mathbf{x}} s_{\mathbf{y}} )$ in the ground state configuration of the spins.
+The frustrated bonds have relatively smaller interactions $|J_{\langle \mathbf{x} \mathbf{y} \rangle}|$, whereas the relaxed bonds have relatively larger interactions $|J_{\langle \mathbf{x} \mathbf{y} \rangle}|$ in the ground state.

-at low temperatures.
-Approximately, the exponent $\gamma$ is close to $5/2$ and the entropy $A$ is close to $\log(2)$.

-In statistical physics the free energy, Eq.(\ref{freeE}), and the specific heat, Eq.(\ref{result}), at low temperatures are both related to [i.e. can be derived from] the many-body density of energy levels, that follows the law: